Louisiana

 EdChoice Expert Feedback

-- Income Limit: 250 percent x Poverty
+- Income Limit: 250% x FPL

-- Prior Year Public School Requirement: yes, with exceptions
+- Prior Year Public School Requirement: Yes, With Exceptions

 - Enrollment Cap: None

-- Testing Mandates: State test
+- Testing Mandates: State

 Legal History